CSC4790-Fall2021-Org/senior-project-bridging-languages/README.md

 Website Features:
 1. Latin with English side-by-side
 2. Pulling From Database for Latin Words and parts of speech
-3. Showing Latin basics when hovering over a word
-4. Home page with texts
+3. Search bar to look up words when translating